 Students who are not exempted from the foreign language course will be required to complete a foreign language course of 3 credits.
 A student may be allowed to substitute one of the non-language Foundation Courses (i.e., FOUN1101 or FOUN1301) with a foreign language course.

 REGULATIONS FOR MBBS DEGREE PROGRAMME

-1. ENTRY REQUIREMENTS

-Age Requirements
+1. Entry Requirements

-Applicants must be at least 18 years old on December 30 of the year of entry to the programme.
+- 1.1 Applicants must normally have attained a minimum age of 18 years old by December 31 of the year of entry.